nt-williams/lmtp/README.md

 longitudinal modified treatment policies as described in Diaz, Williams, Hoffman, and Schenck (2020).
-Two primary estimators are supported, a targeted maximum likelihood (TML) estimator and a sequentially doubly robust (SDR) estimator (a G-computation and an inverse probability of treatment weighting estimator are provided for the sake of being thorough but their use is recommended against in favor of the TML and SDR estimators).
-Both binary and continuous outcomes (both with censoring) are allowed. **lmtp** is built atop the [`SuperLearner`](https://CRAN.R-project.org/package=SuperLearner) package to utilize ensemble machine learning for estimation.
+Two primary estimators are supported, a targeted maximum likelihood (TML) estimator and a sequentially doubly robust (SDR) estimator.
+Binary, continuous, time-to-event (including competing risks), and censored outcomes are allowed. **lmtp** is built atop the [`SuperLearner`](https://CRAN.R-project.org/package=SuperLearner) package to utilize ensemble machine learning for estimation.
 The treatment mechanism is estimated via a density ratio classification procedure irrespective of treatment variable type providing decreased computation time when treatment is continuous.
-Dynamic treatment regimes are also supported.
+Dynamic treatment regimes and incremental propensity scores based on the risk ratio are also supported.

 A list of papers using **lmtp** is [here](https://gist.github.com/nt-williams/15068f5849a67ff4d2cb7f2dcf97b3de).